CPK Insurance

 It is typically built around general liability, commercial auto, workers compensation, and commercial property coverage.
 For South Carolina pest control companies, that often means looking at bodily injury, property damage, third-party claims, vehicle accident exposure, and storm-related business interruption needs.

 If your business has 4 or more employees, South Carolina generally requires workers compensation.
-Sole proprietors, partners, agricultural workers, and railroad employees are listed exemptions in the state data provided.
+Sole proprietors, partners, agricultural workers, and railroad employees are generally exempt.

 Many commercial leases in South Carolina ask for proof of general liability coverage.
 Some contracts may also ask for commercial auto certificates, workers compensation proof, or additional insured wording, depending on the account.